 This course is a broad-based introduction to eighteenth century American society and its major event the American Revolution.
 The course explores the cultural, social, economic, ideological, and political developments of the century which ultimately led to resistance, armed rebellion, and the creation of the American republic.
-Prerequisite: ENG 097 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours